HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_resourcedefns.md

 ## AccountService.v1_3_0.AccountService
 ```@odata.type: "#AccountService.v1_3_0.AccountService"```

-This is the schema definition for the Account service.
+The AccountService resource describes the BMC user account management service.
 It represents the properties for this service and has links to the list of accounts.

 ### Managing User Accounts with the Accounts Collection